 Candidates have access to a notepad feature within the online examination platform.
 Paper and pencils are considered testing accommodations.

 When will I receive my results?

 It can take up to 4 weeks from the date you write your examination to receive your results.
 Examination results are distributed by COPR to all candidates simultaneously.
 Candidates will receive an email notification with instructions on how to access results via the applicant portal.
 Please do not contact COPR or the testing provider to request results prior to the release.
-Note: Results for the PCP and ACP November 17, 2021 examinations will be distributed by the provincial regulators.
-The new process to receive results via the applicant portal will begin with the February 2022 examination administration.

 I received a score report.
 What do the numbers mean?